 Many foreign athletes also made real names for themselves in Japan.
 This was the case with Ethiopia’s Abebe Bikila, for example, who retained his marathon title in the packed Tokyo streets, and Czechoslovakian gymnast Vera Caslavska, who won the hearts of many fans with her scintillating performances in the balance beam, vault and all-around events.

 The Olympic Games in Tokyo were, of course, a catalyst in the country’s urban development and economic growth.
 But they also played a key role in the subsequent sporting boom that took place in Japan.
 It was thanks to the Games that sport became part of the day-to-day lives of the Japanese people.
 The popularity of football gave rise to the creation of a national league, and sports clubs began to thrive throughout the country.
 Twenty-eight years later, Japan and the Republic of Korea co-hosted the first ever FIFA World Cup to be held in Asia – the final, in Yokohama, was won by Ronaldo’s Brazil against Germany (2-0).
 This year, Japan is hosting the first Rugby World Cup to be staged on the continent.

-Fifty-eight years on, the Olympic Games are returning to Tokyo.
+Fifty-six years on, the Olympic Games are returning to Tokyo.
 The Nippon Budokan, which was built for the 1964 Games and has since become a major Japanese martial arts venue, will once again play host to the judo competitions.
 The venue, which is also used for concerts (the Beatles performed there in 1966), is likely to be sold out, if the first phase of the ticket sales lottery in May 2019 is anything to go by: more than 7.5 million people entered the ballot on the ticketing website, which was visited more than 24 million times.
 In total, 3.22 million tickets were sold in this opening phase, which ended in July.
 There can be no doubt that Japan is truly an Olympic nation.